 For those of you who have a small business, then there’s no doubt that you’ll be interested in contacting possible business partners so that you can move ahead in the industry.
-Also, having a partner in the business industry gives you more areas for scope and opportunity.
+Also, having a partner in the small business industry gives you more areas for scope and opportunity.

 However, that doesn’t mean one can enter into a business relationship straight away.
 There has to be a couple of terms and conditions regarding the partnership and it must all be placed within a single document.
 That document is what you would call a business contract and this article is going to teach you how to properly make one.

 Business Contract Template

 Business Development Contract Template